Araxes (Greek Ἀράξης): river in ancient Armenia, modern Aras.

 There is no river that matches this description, but it is very plausible that Herodotus has combined information about the Araxes, which indeed can be said to have its source in Matiene (northern Cappadocia) and empties itself in the Caspian Sea, with the Oxus.

 The "real" Araxes is also mentioned by Strabo, Pomponius Mela, Pliny the Elder, and Ptolemy.note[Strabo, Geography 11.8.6; Mela, Description of the world 3.35; Pliny the Elder, Natural History 6.26; Ptolemy, Geography 5.12.3.]

 It has its sources near modern Erzurum, which is, as the ancients more or less correctly observed, not far from the sources of the Euphrates.note[E.g., Plutarch, Pompey 33.1.]
-Flowing to the east, it passes south of Yerevan (the ancient Armenian capital of Artaxata) and joins the Kura river (the ancient Cyrus) shortly before reaching the Caspian Sea.
+Flowing to the east, it passes south of modern Yerevan along the ancient Armenian capital of Artaxata, and finally joins the Kura river (the ancient Cyrus) shortly before reaching the Caspian Sea.
 Its total length is is just over 1,070 kilometers.